 - Boppy/Breast Friend Pillow- If you are planning on nursing this will be essential in helping you get baby in the correct position to latch!

-- Your own blanket and pillow- Yes the hospital has these but usually they are about as thick as a slice of bread and super uncomfortable.
+- Your own blanket and pillow- Yes the hospital has these but usually they are super thin and uncomfortable.
 The blankets also tend to be pretty thin so if you or hubs is prone to being cold bring a nice thick one!

 - Snacks/drinks- The hospital is usually pretty limited on what they stock on the floor.
 Bring a small cooler with drinks and some snacks to have on hand.
 Hospital cafeteria hours can vary and food options are not always available.
 Also download food delivery apps like Waitr, Door Dash or Grub Hub to have your favorite foods delivered to you!

 - Going home outfit for you- Something with stretchy yoga pants and a loose shirt or a loose jersey dress.